Bikash-Malu/3legant/README.md

 ---
 ## Project Image

-Below is a preview of the Dolty-Todo App:
+Below is a preview of the DoIt-Todo App:

 ![Dolty-Todo Screenshot](https://pic.surf/gme)